mariorz/voipdrupal/modules/voipplivo/README.txt

   $ sudo apt-get install php5-curl
   $ sudo /etc/init.d/apache2 restart

 == Installation ==

-Installing voipplivo.module is very simple.
+Installing voipplivo.module is simple.
 It requires a few configuration steps on your Drupal site to let it know how to reach your Plivo server.
 It also requires a few settings in your Plivo configuration to make sure it knows which Drupal site to use.

 Plivo configuration:

 1. Go to the /pathtoplivoinstall/etc/plivo and open default.conf in editor

 2. Change this values:

   - DEFAULT_HTTP_METHOD = POST

   - DEFAULT_ANSWER_URL = http://mysite.com/voip/plivo/callhandler/ (for clean URLs) or http://mysite.com/voip/?q=plivo/callhandler/

   - EXTRA_FS_VARS = variable_duration

   - AUTH_ID = enter any value, this is your authentication id

   - AUTH_TOKEN = enter any value, this is your authentication token

 3. Save the file and restart Plivo